wanguilindsey/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Positive anything is better than negative nothing program will assign a random number to the variable n each time it is executed
+Positive anything is better than negative nothing program will assign a random number to the variable n each time it is executed program that prints the alphabet in lowercase, followed by a new line